-Protests erupted there after a white police officer fatally shot the black teenager Wednesday.
-Authorities said the teenager was armed and fired at the officer, but Myers' relatives said they don't believe the police account.
+Protests erupted there after a white police officer fatally shot the black teenager.
+But this one was different from the Brown case because the teenager was armed and fired at the officer, according to authorities.

-Two groups of protesters gathered in Shaw before splitting and reconvening at St. Louis University, according to CNN affiliate KTVI-TV in St. Louis.
+Two groups of hundreds of protesters gathered in Shaw before splitting and reconvening at St. Louis University, according to CNN affiliate KTVI.

 One group threw a volleyball and jumped rope while chanting, “This is what a game looks like.
 We aren’t playing games.”

-The group marched to the QuikTrip, a reminder of the violence that happened in Ferguson, where protesters destroyed such a store in the days after the Brown shooting.
+The group marched to a QuikTrip, a reminder of the violence that happened in Ferguson, where protesters destroyed a QuikTrip in the days after the Brown shooting.
 Police were at the convenience store, which had been closed as a precaution, the station reported.